 Expressive arts and design.

 These 7 areas are used to plan your child’s learning and activities.
 The professionals teaching and supporting your child will make sure that the activities are suited to your child’s unique needs.
 This is a little bit like a curriculum in primary and secondary schools, but it's suitable for very young children, and it's designed to be really flexible so that staff can follow your child's unique needs and interests.
-Children in the EYFS learn
+Children learn

 by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.

 Children will be taken on a rota basis so that all children can take part.

 All children need to wear sensible footwear, ideally wellies, snow boots or trainers.

 No sandals, crocs or other open shoes to be worn during Little Explorers sessions.

 Children to wear long trousers and socks to protect their legs from scratches and stings.